Student behavioural profiles in blended learning courses

 3. If the archetypes are found for the first question, do these translate into notable differences in attainment?

-• How many times they paused each video; and,
+• How many times they paused each video

-The graphs that were produced from this analysis for each student could then be compared to the group and, subject to further analyses, revealed the existence of 4 distinct behavioural archetypes.
-These clusters (“A” to “D”) were termed: “minimalists”, “task-focused”, “disenchanted”, and “intensive”, as a shorthand means of characterising their learning engagement.
-The authors note that it is possible to divide the participants into further behavioural groups, but there is significant overlap seen if a higher number of divisions is chosen.
+Comparing each student's graph with the wider group revealed four distinct behavioural archetypes.
+These clusters, A to D, were labelled "minimalists", "task-focused", "disenchanted", and "intensive" as a shorthand way to describe different patterns of learning engagement.
+The authors note that it is possible to divide the participants into more groups, but overlap increases when too many categories are used.

 Cluster A: The Minimalists

-These students were seen in relatively high numbers in the group of participants, being the second largest group.
-Based on their behavioural metrics, they engaged much less actively with video content (particularly in terms of making annotations).
-The researchers posit that this is not necessarily a sign of laziness, and rather could indicate a more social approach to learning.
+These students made up the second largest group.
+Based on their behavioural metrics, they engaged much less actively with the video content, especially when it came to making annotations.
+The researchers suggest that this is not necessarily a sign of laziness.
+It may instead point to a more social or less tool-dependent approach to learning.

 Cluster B: The Task-Focused Students

-This cluster was larger than any of the others, accounting for 37% of the participants.
-By contract to the minimalists, these students produced the highest level of engagement with the video lectures.
+This was the largest cluster, accounting for 37% of participants.
+In contrast to the minimalists, these students showed the highest overall level of engagement with the video lectures.

 Cluster C: Disenchanted Students

-Encouragingly, this was the smallest cluster observed (at only 13% of the participant population).
-As the name suggests, this group showed relatively low interaction with the video content by comparison to the task-focused students.
-Interestingly, they did initially engage with the content, but this engagement did fade leading the authors to comment on their “limited sustained effort compared to students in clusters B and D”.
+Encouragingly, this was the smallest cluster, representing 13% of participants.
+As the name suggests, this group showed relatively low interaction with the video content compared with the task-focused students.
+They did engage at first, but that effort faded over time, leading the authors to comment on their "limited sustained effort compared to students in clusters B and D".

 Cluster D: Intensive Students

-This group was relatively small, just slightly more populous than cluster C. The defining characteristic of this group, as the name suggests, was their exhibited effort and apparent internal drive.
-Most notably, the students in this population engaged more actively with the video content than any other cluster – except for the fast-forwarding measure.
+This group was also relatively small, only slightly larger than cluster C. Its defining characteristic was sustained effort and apparent internal drive.
+Most notably, these students engaged more actively with the video content than any other cluster, except on the fast-forwarding measure.

-Across the different courses covered by the participants, researchers were also able to address their 2nd research question.
-Namely, that students who were not incentivised (via grading) to engage with the content, would not as readily align with clusters B or D – instead taking a “minimalist” or “disenchanted” approach.
-They also observed that if a student was incentivised through phase 1 of their course, but not through phase 2, then they would not tend to maintain their phase 1 behaviour.
-This confirmed further work (cited in [4]) which suggests that students’ engagement is reliant on external factors (i.e. mode of delivery) as well as internal factors.
+Across the different courses studied, the researchers were also able to address their second question.
+Students who were not incentivised, through grading, to engage with the content were less likely to align with clusters B or D. Instead, they were more likely to adopt a minimalist or disenchanted pattern.
+The authors also observed that if a student was incentivised during phase 1 but not phase 2, they did not usually maintain their earlier behaviour.
+This supports the wider point, also cited in [4], that engagement depends on external factors such as course design and delivery mode as well as internal factors.

 FAQ